 The function transform

-Hugging Face dataset and applied the transform function to the entire Hugging
+the transform function will be applied to the entire Hugging Face dataset on load.

 AutoImageProcessor.from_pretrained